timacdonald/log-fake/readme.md

 }
 ```

 That's it really.
-Now let's dig into the available assertions to improve you experience testing your applications logging.
+Now let's dig into the available assertions to improve your experience testing your applications logging.

 ## Available assertions